SkylineCommunications/dataminer-docs/connector-help/connector_help/Qligent_Vision.md

 #### SNMP Main Connection

-This connector uses a SNMP connection and requires the following input during element creation:
+This connector uses an SNMP connection and requires the following input during element creation:

 HTTP CONNECTION: